Yidaghdour/malaria-miRNA/README.md

 ```
 ### Mediation analysis
 Mediation analysis was performed using the R package “Mediation”.
-This analysis was restricted to the miRNAs under genetic control and that are significantly associated with parasitemia.
-An example code of the analysis between SNP **rs114136945** and miRNA **miR_598_3p** is provided below
+Mediation analysis was performed for all miRNAs correlated with parasitemia among the significant SNP-miRNA pairs.
+An example code for mediation analysis between SNP **rs114136945** and miRNA **miR_598_3p** is provided below

 ```
+library("mediation")
+library("sandwich")
 model.0 <- lm(Log2_Parasitemia ~ rs114136945, data)
 summary(model.0)